B. Kevin Turner: Early career at Walmart (1985–2000)

 Turner worked nearly 20 years at Walmart.
-He began working as a cashier at Walmart in 1985 in his hometown of Ada, Oklahoma.
+He began working as a cashier in 1985 in his hometown of Ada, Oklahoma.
 While attending college, he rose through the store ranks, to customer service manager, housewares department manager and head office cashier.
 After several promotions, Turner found himself in the auditing department, where he came into contact with Sam Walton.
 On Walton's advice, Turner joined the company's information systems division, where he worked his way through a succession of jobs: business analyst, strategy manager, director, and then assistant CIO.
-In 1995, at the age of 29, Turner became the youngest corporate vice president and officer ever named at Walmart.
-In 1997, Turner became the recipient of the first "Sam M. Walton – Entrepreneur of the Year" award, which is the highest honor given at Walmart and is voted on by the Walton Family.
+In 1995, at the age of 29, Turner became Walmart's youngest corporate vice president and officer.
+In 1997, Turner became the recipient of the first "Sam M. Walton – Entrepreneur of the Year" award, the highest honor given at Walmart, voted on by the Walton Family.

 CIO of Walmart (2000–2002)

-In February 2000, Turner became the chief information officer of Walmart at the age of 34, when former Walmart CIO Randy Mott departed for Dell.
-Turner had previously been the assistant CIO under Mott.
-As the CIO of Walmart, Turner oversaw Walmart's information technology and worldwide data-tracking system.
+In February 2000, 34-year-old Turner became the chief information officer of Walmart, after his boss Randy Mott left for Dell.
+He oversaw Walmart's information technology and worldwide data-tracking system.
 The division consisted of over 2,000 employees in Bentonville, Arkansas.
 He led the team that developed retail-specific applications such as Retail Link at Walmart.
 During his tenure, Turner was one of the world's largest corporate buyers of technology, and directed the technology strategy of a company renowned for its deft use of computing to streamline everything from global procurement to neighborhood shopping trends.

 CEO of Sam's Club (2002–2005)

 In 2002, Turner replaced Tom Grimm as the president and chief executive officer of the Walmart-owned retailer Sam's Club, which had over 46 million members and over US$37.1 billion in annual sales.
 In addition to his role at Sam's Club, he was also a member of the executive committee at Walmart.
 Under Turner, Sam's Club focused on lowering prices to win over small-business customers.
-In his last fiscal year as CEO, Sam's Club turned in a 5.8 percent sales growth at stores open at least a year, which was nearly double the 2.9 percent sales growth at U.S. Walmart stores.
-During his tenure as CEO, Turner improved the performance of the warehouse clubs and closed the gap with Costco.
+In his last fiscal year as CEO, Sam's Club turned in 5.8 percent sales growth at stores open at least a year, nearly double the 2.9 percent sales growth at U.S. Walmart stores.
+As CEO, Turner improved the performance of the warehouse clubs and closed the gap with Costco.
 Turner was the president and CEO of Sam's Club until he left for Microsoft in 2005.
 After his departure for Microsoft, Sam's Club named Doug McMillon as its CEO.